(in the City of Spokane)

 Spokane Transit (STA)

-STA provides all trips for $1.50 each way, and for $0.75 each way on fixed route with a valid Reduced Fare ID.
+STA provides all trips to people who qualify for $1.75 each way, and for $0.75 each way on fixed route with a valid Reduced Fare ID.

 STA Paratransit Rider HotlineVolunteer Chore Services for Seniors